ak545/get-google-ip-pull/README.md

 **-nb, --no-banner**

 Do not print banner (default is False).
-Banner is information about the script execution environment: Python version, computer name, OS name, OS release, OS version, architecture, CPU, summary table of preset options and information about the path to the external whois utility.
+Banner is information about the script execution environment: Python version, computer name, OS name, OS release, OS version, architecture, CPU, summary table of preset options.

 ## Global constants in the script